Engin-Boot/pong-stage-anaghesh-muruli/Stage0/feature3-game-engine.md

   When the ball misses paddle and collides the wall

-  Then increment the score by one of the player oposite to the ball-wall collision
+  Then notify score handler module

 ### Scenario #4: set paddle size